danRalph/AWS-Amplify-React/README.md

 # Description
-An example portfolio site hosted on AWS.
+My current portfolio site, hosted on AWS.
 I originally already had an express backend for this site, but not built with Amplify.
 The contact form was dealt with using Node Mailer.
 I decided to rebuild the backend try and get to grips with Amplify and it's CLI.

 ## Backend